centreon/centreon-documentation/pp/integrations/plugin-packs/getting-started/how-to-guides/telegraf.md

 ### Create the Telegraf connector

-Install the Open Telemetry processor on your central server:
+Install the Open Telemetry processor for Telegraf on your central server:

 1. Go to **Configuration > Commands > Connectors**.
 2. Create a new connector with the following values: